 Understanding the Governing Standards

-Environmental liability for vessel discharges is governed by federal law, not by local D.C. occupational statutes such as environmental licensing regulations under D.C. law.
+Environmental liability for vessel discharges is governed by federal law, not by local D.C.
+Occupational statutes such as environmental licensing regulations under D.C.
+Law.

 Our environmental lawyer team emphasized that under APPS, pollutant concentration and type are relevant factors in determining harm, intent, and proportionality at sentencing.